Michigan Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Your car insurance policy in Michigan may have been canceled for several reasons:

-• High Risk: If you're deemed too high-risk due to traffic violations or accidents, your policy might be canceled.
+• High risk: If you're deemed too high risk due to traffic violations or accidents, your policy might be canceled.

 FAQ: Michigan Minimum Coverage Car Insurance

-Here, we'll answer your most pressing questions about Michigan's minimum car insurance requirements.
+We answered your most pressing questions about Michigan's minimum car insurance requirements.

 What is the minimum car insurance coverage in Michigan?